JhuangLab/BioInstaller/README.md

 [CESA](http://liulab.dfci.harvard.edu/CEAS/) | 1.0.2 | Cis-regulatory Element Annotation System
 [SSAHA2](http://www.sanger.ac.uk/science/tools/ssaha2-0) | v2.5.5 | SSAHA2 (Sequence Search and Alignment by Hashing Algorithm) is a pairwise sequence alignment program designed for the efficient mapping of sequencing reads onto genomic reference sequences.
 SSAHA2 reads of most sequencing platforms (ABI-Sanger, Roche 454, Illumina-Solexa) and a range of output formats (SAM, CIGAR, PSL etc.) are supported.
 A pile-up pipeline for analysis and genotype calling is available as a separate package.
 [sratools](http://ncbi.github.io/sra-tools/) | 2.8.2-1 | The SRA Toolkit and SDK from NCBI is a collection of tools and libraries for using data in the INSDC Sequence Read Archives.
+[breakdancer](https://github.com/genome/breakdancer) | v1.4.5 | a Cpp package that provides genome-wide detection of structural variants from next generation paired-end sequencing reads.
+It includes two complementary programs.
+BreakDancerMax predicts five types of structural variants: insertions, deletions, inversions, inter- and intra-chromosomal translocations from next-generation short paired-end sequencing reads using read pairs that are mapped with unexpected separation distances or orientation.
+BreakDancerMini focuses on detecting small indels (usually between 10bp and 100bp) using normally mapped read pairs.

 **Protected**